 - 1-1/2 cups all-purpose flour

 - 1/2 cup sugar

 - 2 large eggs, room temperature, lightly beaten

 - Whipped cream, optional

 - Pour into a greased 9-in. springform pan.
-Arrange pecans on top with flat side up.
-Pour remaining lemon juice into a small bowl; add bananas and stir carefully.
+Sprinkle with pecans.
+Pour remaining 1 tablespoon lemon juice into a small bowl; add bananas and stir carefully.
 Drain.
 Arrange bananas in a circular pattern over the pecans; set aside.

-- Bake at 375° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes.
+- Bake at 375° until a toothpick inserted in the center comes out clean, 35-40 minutes.
+Cool 10 minutes.
 Run a knife around edge of pan; invert cake onto a serving plate.
 Serve with whipped cream if desired.
-Yield: 6-8 servings.